sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 Detailed Installation Steps
 ===========================

+Use the below steps to deploy Sparkflows in production grade environment.
+Once, the Install steps are complete, you would ideally like to visit the Configuration section of the doc to configure LDAP, S3 and others: https://docs.sparkflows.io/en/latest/installation/configuration/index.html

 * Glossary

   * ``<install_dir>`` : location where you unzipped Sparkflows tgz file.
 For example this can be your home directory.